Tearran/ITW_TCG/README.md

 ### Exhaustion

 Exhaustion represents a card that has already acted during the current round.
+Exausted cards are tuned sideways.

 An Exhausted card:

-- Has an Effective Rank equal to Printed Rank −2.
+- Has an Effective Rank equal to Printed Rank -2.
 - Cannot declare another Challenge.
 - Cannot pay another Energy Cost if it is an Energy Card.
 - Remains Exhausted until Restored.